TestDrive

 If there is a separate VDI session, repeat the steps above to bring up the Details of that session and click the Remote Assistance button which will prompt you to download the Remote Assistance Invitation file.

-Click on the downloaded file to open it and there will be a prompt in the other user's session, asking them to allow the Remote Assistance.
-If it is accepted, their desktop session will be visible to you.
+There will be a prompt in the other user's session, asking them to allow the Remote Assistance.
+Have the user hit Yes.

 This concludes the Horizon Help Desk Tool walkthrough.